vnklaimis/FantasyNight-docs/rules/criminal.rst

 Property Break-Ins & Robbery & Theft
 ====================================
 If administrative intervention is necessary to complete a robbery or theft, such as unlocking a door that was kicked in, it must adhere to the following rules and needs administrative approval.
 If a door was left open for example and you just walked in, you do not need to follow the rules below or approval.
+An administrator is needed if property break-ins are done through the use of a door ram and you are not law enforcement.

 You may not rob / steal: